usyd-blockchain/vandal/README.md

 ```

-Now, let's declare a new output relation for our analysis.
+We need to declare a new output relation for our analysis.
 Since we are
 interested in just the constant address values, we declare a new output
 relation with a single field of type `Value`.
 (The available types are defined
 in `datalog/lib/types.dl` and documented in [the Vandal technical report](#TODO))